Fujichrome Provia 100F Film Review

 Fujifilm datasheet.

 The amount of detail film resolves is typically reported as an RMS granularity.
-Provia 100F’s datasheet reports RMS granularity of 8 — identical to Kodak’s only slide film offering, Ektachrome E100.
+Provia 100F’s datasheet reports an RMS granularity of 8 — identical to Kodak’s only slide film offering, Ektachrome E100.
 Or almost twice as fine as the legendary monochrome Tri-X’s RMS 13.

 When enlarged, Provia 100F’s resolution appears to be further improved by its realistic colour reproduction.